I Got Naked With a Room Full of Germans [My Naked Sauna Experience]

 Looking at the bodies, it was clear that no one’s body was perfect.
 There was cellulite, and soft bits, and saggy moments and it was all just fine.

-I know Instagram and media tricks you into thinking everyone has these perfect bodies but it’s all photoshop and face tune and lighting and fake.
+I know Instagram and media trick you into thinking everyone has these perfect bodies but it’s all photoshop and face tune and lighting and fake.

 All bodies are weird.
 And that’s OK.